Six vinyl LP's were produced in total. And,incredibly,Chigley got top or joint billing on half of them !

-They had to be large to make the text fully legible,so if it isn't then your browser has automatically reduced the size to fit the window.
+The pics are large to ensure all the text is fully legible,so if it isn't then your browser has automatically reduced the size.

-" Welcome to Camberwick Green " reference no. MFP 1109.
+" Welcome to Camberwick Green " - above left - reference no. MFP 1109.

 It was the 1st of the 6 to be released,and came out in 1966 to cash-in on the series stellar tv debut.

 The label was "Music for Pleasure",which was an EMI subsiduary.

 And the publishers,Paul Hamlyn,also get a credit,as all 4 sleeve pics come from 2 of their books -"Peter the Postman" & "Windy Miller's Birthday"

 And it slotted into a very varied MFP stable that went from pre-school right through to high-brow opera,and most points in between -according to the ads on the interior record sleeve.

 There's no track listing on the sleeve,but they're shoe-horned onto the labels on the vinyl.And basically what you get is every tune that appears in Camberwick Green.